Campus-wide Policies

 This policy applies to all other types of surplus University property, including, but not limited to, grounds maintenance equipment, vehicles (including golf carts, gators and automobiles), furniture, televisions, books, desks, equipment, (including, but not limited to, athletics equipment and scientific equipment), fixtures, filing cabinets, and unneeded supplies.

-The Associate Vice President of Business and Finance, in consultation with the Vice President for Finance and Administration, will first seek to reassign and reuse items somewhere else within the University.
+The Vice President for Finance and Administration will first seek to reassign and reuse items somewhere else within the University.

-If no internal use for an surplus item can be found, the Associate Vice President of Business and Finance, in consultation with the Vice President for Finance and Administration/Designee, shall determine whether the property should be stored for potential future use by the University.
+If no internal use for a surplus item can be found, the Vice President of Business and Finance shall determine whether the property should be stored for potential future use by the University.

 If it is determined that the property is of no current or future value to the University, the Vice President for Finance and Administration/Designee shall dispose of the property in a manner that is reasonably likely to provide the greatest net return to the University.